walterfreeman/music/syllabus.md

 You will be playing musical instruments and making measurements of them, going to concert halls and concerts, and taking acoustic measurement equipment around campus and actually testing things.
 We will not always be meeting in the same room; this class will involve field trips (at least to Hendricks Chapel and Setnor Auditorium...)

-Since this is a new class, and since you all will be doing so many things other than ``coming to class and listening to me be boring'', some things may not go as intended, and we may wind up needing to improvise.
+Since this is a new class, and since you all will be doing so many things other than ``coming to class and listening to me talk and boring'', some things may not go as intended, and we may wind up needing to improvise.
 Additionally, you all have diverse backgrounds in the physical sciences, mathematics, and music, and you are likely hoping to get different things out of this class.
 Thus, I appreciate your flexibility as we together make this class into what you all want it to be.